General’s Shoulder Boards

 Image00015.jpg

 Generaloberst Erwin Rommel’s shoulderboard in matte gold bullion and silver inner cord.
 This example was removed from one of Rommel’s tunics by American soldiers who had entered Rommel’s home at the end of the war.
 Rommel was Generaloberst from January 30 of 1942 until June 22 of 1942 during the time of his greatest successes in the Afrika campaign.
+Note the mixture of different pips from two different manufacturers.

 (Private collection)